getnamo/SocketIOClient-Unreal/README.md

 ### Emit with Callback

 You can have a callback when, for example, you need an acknowledgement or if you're fetching data from the server.
 You can respond to this callback straight in your blueprint.
+Keep in mind that the server can only use the callback *once* per emit.

 ![IMG](http://i.imgur.com/Ed01Jq0.png)